kodecocodes/i9t/contacts/contacts.markdown

 tableView.reloadData()
 ```

-This code transforms each contact that the picker returns into a Friend, and adds these Friends to the friends list.
-To show these changes, you tell the table view to reload.
+This code transforms each contact the picker returns into a Friend and adds it to the friends list.
+To show these changes, you simply tell the table view to reload.

-Go back to `addFriends(_:)`.
-Before the call to `presentViewController(_:animated:completion:)`, add the following line:
+Go back to `addFriends(_:)`, and add the following line just before the call to `presentViewController(_:animated:completion:)`:

 ```swift
 contactPicker.delegate = self
 ```

+[TODO: FPE: Code explanation warranted?]

-Run the project again, and you are now able to select multiple contacts.
+Build and run your project; you can now select multiple contacts:

 ![iphone](/images/10-PickerMultiSelect.png)

-When you press the **Done** button, you will have a few more friends than you did before!
+Press the **Done** button, and you'll have a few more friends than you did before!

 ![width=32%](/images/11-ContactsAddedFromPicker.png)

-There is a chance that when you select certain contacts, the app will crash.
-This occurs when any of the contacts you selected do not have email addresses.
+However, if you select contacts that don't have an associated email address, the app will crash. :[

 ![width=30%](/images/What'sTheProblem.png)

-In the `init(contact:)` initializer of `Friend`, you force-unwrapped the first email from the contact's email addresses.
-When there is no email address, the app will crash.
+Recall that you force-unwrapped the first email from the contact's email addresses in the `init(contact:)` initializer of `Friend`; no email address means the app will crash.
 Is there a way to make sure that the user can only select contacts with emails?
 You betcha!

 Add the following line before `presentViewController(_:animated:completion:)`:

     contactPicker.predicateForEnablingContact = NSPredicate(format: "emailAddresses.@count > 0")

 The contact picker's `predicateForEnablingContacts` let you decide which contacts can be selected.
-In this case, you want the user to only select contacts with email addresses.
+In this case, you want to restrict the list of contacts to those with email addresses.

-Run the app again.
-When you press the Add button, some of the contacts will be grayed out – this makes sure that the user only picks contacts with email addresses!
+Build and run your app again; press the Add button and you'll see that any contacts without email addresses are greyed out:

 ![iphone](/images/12-GrayedOutContacts.png)

-## Save Friends to the User's Contacts

-Now that the user can create friends from their contacts, it is only natural for them to want to create contacts from their friends.

-When the user slides left on a table view cell, there will be a "Create Contact" action that will add the contact to the user's contact store.
-Let's get started!
+Now that you can create friends from your contacts, it's only natural to want to create contacts from your friends! :] When the user slides left on a table view cell, you'll show a "Create Contact" action to add a friend to the user's contact store.

-### Adding a Row Action
+## Saving Friends to the User's Contacts

-Inside the table view delegate extension you added to **FriendsViewController.swift**, add the following code:
+Add the following code inside the table view delegate extension you added to **FriendsViewController.swift**:

 ```swift
 override func tableView(tableView: UITableView, editActionsForRowAtIndexPath indexPath: NSIndexPath) -> [UITableViewRowAction]? {